District Technology Initiative

 In addition to teacher training, improvements to technology infrastructure and bandwith continue to be made.

-A new District Technology Committee will determine curriculum needs related to technology, digital citizenship, cyberbullying, student professional development, and parent and community outreach.
+A District Technology Committee, established in the fall of 2016, is determining curriculum needs related to technology, digital citizenship, cyberbullying, student professional development, and parent and community outreach.
 Recent actions include the development of a new Acceptable Use Policy, which took effect in January 2017.

 Technology and Student Learning